yousefelassal/quote-cron/README.md

 > Read as you taste fruit or savor wine, or enjoy friendship, love or life.

 > Love at first sight is easy to understand; it's when two people have been looking at each other for a lifetime that it becomes a miracle.

+> A goal is a dream with a deadline.